 The symptoms of a fuel pump failure include an inability for the vehicle to start or stumbling/stalling when the accelerator is depressed while the vehicle is under load.
 These symptoms can be witnessed in other types of problems not immediately related to fuel pump failure, so the following steps are suggested.
 First, in a very quiet environment, put the key in the ignition and turn it to "on" (don't start the engine.)
 When this is done it wil generally cause the fuel pump to operate, and fuel pumps are not typically silent.
 It may be necessary to do this with an assistant outside the car, but if you turn the key to the "on" position and back off several times, you should generally be able to hear the fuel pump running.
 This is not a litmus test for an operational fuel pump but, like many of the tests here, will give you a clue.
 Taken together, these clues will give you an pretty good picture of the fuel pump's condition.

 Once you listen for the operation of the fuel pump, the only real way to confirm if the fuel pump is operational is to test the fuel pressure.
 This is done with a gauge that all good mechanics will have.
 In the engine compartment of the vehicle there is typically a schrader valve (like the air valve on a tire.)
 The fuel pressure gauge screws onto the schrader valve and lets you read the fuel pressure.
 How much fuel pressure?
 That depends on the vehicle.
-A good mechanic will have this data.
-While it is not on the Fuel-Pumps.Net website as this is written, we are planning to add it in the next version of the website.
-Until then, contact us (see the phone number on our logo) and we'll be glad to provide this to you over the phone.
+Use our Fuel Pump Finder to find the Original Equipment fuel pump for your vehicle.
+This will show the normal operating pressure.
 If you have adequate fuel pressure prior to start and at idle, then you could still have a weak fuel pump that is not providing fuel while the engine is under load.
-We won't discuss how to test that here because it is pretty advanced stuff and too dangerous for anyone other than a trained mechanic to attempt.
+We won't discuss how to test fuel flow under operating load here because it is pretty advanced stuff and too dangerous for anyone other than a trained mechanic to attempt.

 If you do not have adequate fuel pressure, it does NOT mean that your fuel pump has failed.
 A failed fuel pressure regulator can do the same thing.
 If the fuel pressure regulator is returning all of the fuel to the tank without restraint, it will not allow adequate fuel pressure to be developed to run the car.
 (See the section in this FAQ on "How is Fuel Pressure Regulated?" for more on this.)
 To test this is a fairly simple matter--simply use a pair of pliers to gently mash shut the rubber hose that runs out of the fuel pressure regulator and connects to the metal line back to the gas tank.
 Use extrodinary care that you do not damage the fuel line.
 Do not do this on a metallic or hard plastic fuel line.
 If the fuel pressure rises to normal (or above-normal) pressures when you do this, then the regulator has failed--not the fuel pump.